welaika/wordless/rtfm/source/_pages/usage/test_suite.rst

 How should I write tests?
 #########################

-This documentation is not intended to giude you thourgh testing concepts nor on Codeception's syntax.
+This documentation is not intended to guide you through testing concepts nor on Codeception's syntax.
 You can already find great documentation and I advice you to start from

 * https://wpbrowser.wptestkit.dev/modules/wpwebdriver